 Important: Be Aware of Student Loan Debt Relief Scams

 - Student Loan Debt Relief Companies and Student Loan Debt Law Firms are very different.
 Student loan companies are often in the news for scamming student loan borrowers.
-On the other hand, debt relief attorneys are held to specific ethical and legal standards to act in their clients’ best interest.
+On the other hand, debt relief attorneys are held to specific ethical and legal standards to act in their clients’ best interests.
 If they don’t follow these standards, they will be disbarred.

 - If you are solicited by a student loan debt company – BEWARE!
 This is a red flag and means they probably obtained your information from a list that they bought.
 Most of these companies are just out to make a buck and don’t really care about your personal student loan debt struggle.